 All generations agree that the top two benefits of friendship are having someone to share activities and experience life with, and having someone to talk to, but opinions across generations are more nuanced.
 Boomers are more likely to say they value sharing activities and life experiences with others.
 Gen Xers, meanwhile, are more likely to rely on friends to help solve problems, and millennials are more likely to view friendships as part of a healthy lifestyle and a way of feeling valued.

 How deep does the sharing go among friends?
 Younger generations are more open to delving into personal topics with friends than older adults.
-About half of millennials (52%) and Gen Xers (48%) say they don’t hide anything from their friends, but more than two-thirds of boomers (37%) says they do hide some information from their friends.
+About half of millennials (52%) and Gen Xers (48%) say they don’t hide anything from their friends, but almost two-thirds of boomers (63%) say they do hide some information from their friends.
 Gen X women lead the way when it comes to sharing with their female friends.
 Compared to boomer women, Gen X women are more likely to hide nothing from close friends (Gen X, 49%; boomers, 39%) and to say that no topic is off limits (Gen X, 55%; boomers, 40%).

 Fewer than one in five millennials (17%) say sex is a forbidden topic with friends, while it’s off the table for almost two in five boomers (37%).
 The most common banter among close adult friends of all ages: children and family, friends, shared past experiences, and hobbies.